huawei-noah/SMARTS/docs/quickstart.rst

 1. Design a scenario.

-   + Detailed explanation available at :ref:`scenario_studio`.
+   + :ref:`scenario_studio` details the scenario design process.
-2. Build an agent.
+2. Build an agent by specifying its `interface` and `policy`.

-   + Detailed explanation available at :ref:`agent`.
+   + :ref:`agent` details the agent build process.
 3. Instantiate and run a SMARTS environment.

-In this quickstart guide, a pre-designed scenario ``scenarios/sumo/loop`` will be used.
+In this quickstart guide,
+1. a pre-designed scenario ``SMARTS/scenarios/sumo/loop`` is used.
-An

- Here, we will
+2. a simple agent with `interface`==:ref:`AgentType.LanerWithSpeed` and `policy`==`Chase Via Points` is demonstrated.
+The agent chases via points or follows nearby waypoints if via point is not available.

 Specifying the Agent